RealToughCandy/code-of-conduct/official code of conduct.md

 - Refrain from demeaning, discriminatory, or harassing behavior and speech.

+- Members are encouraged to behave in a professional manner.
+If it could land you in a manager's office IRL, think twice before posting.

 ## 3. Unacceptable Behavior & Postings

 The following are unacceptable within the RTC community: